nrwl/nx/packages/schematics/README.md

 #### Create a Lib

-Run `ng generate lib mylib --collection=@nrwl/schematics`, and you will see the following files created:
+Run `ng generate lib mylib`, and you will see the following files created:

 ```
 libs/mylib/src/mylib.ts